Which Curriculum is Best for Nursery Schooling?

 The Curriculum Label vs Implementation

-Consider this: two British nurseries in Dubai might both follow the EYFS (Early Years Foundation Stage) curriculum, yet their approaches can be worlds apart.
+Consider this: two British Curriculum nurseries might both follow the EYFS (Early Years Foundation Stage) curriculum, yet their approaches can be worlds apart.
 One may emphasise structured routines and worksheets, while the other prioritises exploration, curiosity and independence.

 The key takeaway?
 A curriculum is only as good as the ethos, resources, teacher engagement and environment that bring it to life.
 So when parents ask, “Which curriculum is best?”, the real question should be, “Which nursery is best for my child?”